shycopney44/W_S5M1_Project/README.md

 <details>
   <summary>I messed up and want to start over!
 How do I do that?</summary>

 **Do NOT delete your repository from GitHub!** Instead, commit _frequently_ as you work.
 Make a commit whenever you achieve _anything_ and the app isn't crashing in Chrome.
 This in practice creates restore points you can use should you wreak havoc with your app.
 If you find yourself in a mess, use `git reset --hard` to simply discard all changes to your code since your last commit.
-If you are dead-set on restarting the challenge from scratch, you can do this with Git as well, but it is advised that you request assistance from a learning assistant.
+If you are dead-set on restarting the challenge from scratch, you can do this with Git as well, but it is advised that you request assistance from a learner assistant.

 </details>